ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_youngs_modulus.rst

 .. note::

-    In order to prevent users from doing a wrong analysis, Shape-Out does not allow users to change the buffer in the *Dataset* tab if CellCarrier, CellCarrier B or water/PBS were selected in Shape-In.
+    In order to prevent users from doing a wrong analysis, Shape-Out does not allow users to change the buffer in the *Dataset* tab if the buffer medium (e.g. 0.59% MC-PBS) was selected in Shape-In or CytoShot.
 Therefore, the analysis of the Young's modulus cannot be re-done for a different buffer.

 Bulk actions